clubgamma/hacktoberfest2024/README.md

 - **🌀 Code Style?
 Do YOU:** Whether your code is a spotless masterpiece 🎨 or a chaotic explosion 🌪️ of genius, as long as it works, it works!
 No judgment here. 😏

-- **👩‍💻 Add Your Name to the Hall of Fame:** Don’t forget to sign your work ✍️.
-Drop your name in the `contributorsList` file.
-Leave your mark!

 - **Tiny but Mighty PRs 🧚‍♀️:** Small pull requests = 💨 faster merges.
 Minimize conflicts and make life easier for everyone.
 Let’s keep it swift!